numfocus/getting-started-with-open-source/README.md

 This file includes a collection of external resources (links) that elaborate on how to contribute to Open Source projects effectively as a newbie.

 ### [How to organize an Open Source sprint](./how_to_organize_an_open_source_sprint.md)
-An Open Source sprint is short event where groups of people get together to work on one Open Source project with help from its maintainers.
+An Open Source sprint is a short event where groups of people get together to work on a single Open Source project with help from its maintainers.
 We provide detailed instructions and resources for organizing an Open Source sprint at your company, club or Meetup Group.

 ### [Meet the Contributors](./open_source_stories.md)
 About the contributors to this repo and their Open Source experience.